Sage-is/WEB-Sage.Education-docs/docs/tutorials/integrations/amazon-bedrock.md

 ![Bedrock Access Gateway Swagger](/images/tutorials/amazon-bedrock/amazon-bedrock-proxy-api.png)

-## Step 3: Add Connection in sage-open-webui
+## Step 3: Add Connection in sage-is-ai-ui

-Now that you the BAG up-and-running, it's time to add it as a new connection in sage-open-webui.
+Now that you the BAG up-and-running, it's time to add it as a new connection in sage-is-ai-ui.

 - Under the Admin Panel, go to Settings -> Connections.
 - Use the "+" (plus) button to add a new connection under the OpenAI